yogidevendra/docs/docs/dtmanage.md

 ![widget controls](images/dtmanage/console-widget-ctrls.png)

 There are tool tips to help you understand how to work with dashboards and widgets.
-For most users, the default dashboard configurations (*logical*, *physical*, *physical-dag-view*, *metric-view*) will suffice.
+For most users, the default dashboard configurations (*logical*, *physical*, *physical-dag-view*, *metric-view*, *attempts*) will suffice.
 The following is a list of widgets available on an app instance page:

 #### Application Overview Widget